JihuiTanUchicago/JihuiTanUchicago/README.md

 ### Hi there 👋
+- 💬 Ask me about anything!
+- 📫 How to reach me: tanjihui@uchicago.edu
+- 😄 Pronouns: He/Him/His
+- ⚡ Fun fact: Will graduate with my master's degree 1 day earlier than my bachelor's degree
+- 👯 I’m looking to collaborate on interesting start-up ideas!
 <!--
 **JihuiTanUchicago/JihuiTanUchicago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.